getformable/formable-for-wordpress/README.md

 ## Installation

+[Read the full installation guide](https://www.getformable.com/support/wordpress-plugin) which is available on Formable's support page.

 1. Download latest plugin zip.
 2. Extract to `/wp-content/plugins`.
 3. Click "Formable" in the left menu bar in your WordPress admin.